PhD Candidate in Engineering Science

 Project description

-drones) must interact with other vehicles or other users (e.g., pedestrians) is a highly challenging control task.
-Thus, the development of real-time MPC strategies that takes into account interaction and uncertainty is highly desirable.
-Traditional means of handling uncertainty such as robust or stochastic approaches are either too conservative or too risk-prone.
-Moreover, MPC methodologies typically assume that the uncertain behavior of surrounding users is completely exogenous, thus failing to take interaction into account.
-To explicitly take into account interactions, Renzi is going to develop stochastic models for the surrounding users whose probabilistic structure depends on the states and actions of other users.
-The transition probabilities are learned online using machine learning in a moving horizon fashion in order to account for dynamic environments.
-Furthermore, the proposed methodology will provide a natural mechanism for the real-time learning system to safely balance exploitation and exploration, as the optimal input will be exploratory (that is, associated with more uncertain state transitions) only if the risk is sufficiently low.
-The resulting NMPC formulations will lead optimal control problems that are more complex and of larger scale than what state-of-the-art embedded solvers can handle.
-The goal of Renzi’s project is to develop embedded optimization and online learning algorithms for interaction-aware MPC for autonomous navigation in uncertain environments.
+Autonomous navigation in uncertain environments, where vehicles (autonomous cars, robots, drones) must interact with other vehicles or other users (e.g., pedestrians) was identified as a highly challenging control task.
+Thus, Renzi developed MPC strategies that took into account interaction and uncertainty.
+Traditional means of handling uncertainty such as robust or stochastic approaches were demonstrated to be either too conservative or too risk-prone.
+Moreover, existing MPC methodologies typically assumed that the uncertain behavior of surrounding users was completely exogenous, thus failing to take interaction into account.
+To explicitly account for interactions, Renzi developed stochastic models for surrounding users whose probabilistic structure depended on the states of other users.
+The parameter models were learned through historical trajectories using machine learning.
+The resulting NMPC formulations led to optimal control problems that were more complex and of larger scale than what state-of-the-art embedded solvers could handle.
+Renzi’s project successfully developed optimization algorithms for interaction-aware MPC for autonomous navigation in uncertain environments, including a novel EM++ parameter learning framework for stochastic switching systems and risk-sensitive MPC approaches with sequential convexification algorithms.

 Publications